-If you don’t have a dedicated website for your startup or small business, you are not alone.
-But you’re in grave danger to fall further behind your competition.
+You are not alone if you don’t have a dedicated website for your startup or small business.
+But you’re in grave danger of falling further behind your competition.

 You might be slowly building a fan base on Facebook (if you’re buying fans on Facebook by advertising, you’re very likely wasting your money), sharing small bits of content on Twitter, and posting images to Pinterest.
 But without a digital home, you’re scattering your efforts and missing an incredible opportunity to engage and connect with your customers and potential customers through a dedicated website.

 Today, we’ll cover small business web design best practices and tips.
 It’s been a few years since we’ve written on this topic.
 Many things have changed – we’ll point you to great new resources and examples – but the fundamental best practices of good web design have remained consistent.

 Here are our top 10 tips to help you create an awesome website design:

 Your website reflects your brand.
 It is the first impression a visitor will form when they visit your site for the first time.
 If you use an off-the-shelf template and your website looks like thousands of other sites on the Internet, you’ll miss an opportunity to create a unique impression.
-Why would a potential customer remember your site when she has seen dozens of other sites that look just like your site.
+Why would a potential customer remember your site when she has seen dozens of other sites that look just like yours?

 The homepage is typically the most important page in a small business website because your potential customers will likely see that page first when they visit your website.
-Moreover, because most small business sites have fewer than a dozen pages total, the homepage is an important anchor for your overall site.
+Moreover, because most small business sites have fewer than a dozen pages, the homepage is an important anchor for your overall site.
 It must answer several important questions – including who you are and what you do.